 No other oil and gas company in the world has gone as far in its attempts to at least provide its upstream activities with renewable power.

-But Norway and Equinor so far have not announced plans to expand those activities, nor to also test them abroad.
+But Norway and Equinor so far have not announced plans to expand those activities, nor to explore there use on international projects.

-Equinor said it expects Norwegian oil and gas production in 2050 to be less than half of current levels.
+Equinor said it expects Norwegian oil & gas production in 2050 to be less than half of current levels.

-The ambitions to be announced in February will also include a "global perspective," an Equinor press official told Recharge.
+The ambitions to be announced in February will also include a “global perspective,” an Equinor spokesperson told Recharge.